 Types of hot air balloon flights in Cappadocia

 Most companies in Cappadocia have different flight options based on the number of people in a basket.
-There can be anywhere from 8 up to 20 people in one basket, and the one with 20 people will be cheaper and you will have less space.
+There can be anywhere from 8 up to 20 people in one basket, and the one with 20 people will be cheaper, and you will have less space.

 Each basket is usually separated into three main segments, with the middle being reserved for the pilot.
-Each side is again split into half and can fit up to five people.
+Each side is again split in half and can fit up to five people.
 That’s a lot, and that’s why it’s better to pay a bit more to get a more comfortable experience.

 There’s also an option of having a private flight, but that is quite expensive.
 However, if you can afford that and want a private experience – why not.